Skip to Main Content

 What about Google Scholar?

 Google Scholar can be useful in generating ideas around search terms, but is not a complete replacement for a PubMed search when it comes to health research.
 It is unclear which journals are included in Google Scholar and how far back it goes.
+There is also no vetting process to what get's added there, so materials from low quality or fraudulent journals may make their way there.

 Google Scholar is very useful in tracking down the full text of articles cited in other works.
 Search for the title of the article in the search box below, and if Mount Royal subscribes to the journal, a link to the full text will be provided.
 If full text is not available, you can request the article via Interlibrary Loan below.